osism/release/notes/3.0.0/NOTES.md

   use the playbook of the same name in the manager environment (``manager-configuration.yml``).
   All configuration parameters from ``environments/configuration.yml`` should be moved to ``environments/manager/configuration.yml``.
+* In kolla-ansible the haproxy role was renamed to loadbalancer.
+Accordingly, loadbalancer must now be used for the deployment of Haproxy